 The National Book Review

-ESSAY: What “Everybody Wants Some!!”
-And “Barbarian Days: A Surfing Life” Say About Growing Up Male
+What “Everybody Wants Some!!” and “Barbarian Days: A Surfing Life” Say About Growing Up Male

 Feminist cartoonist Alison Bechdel has argued convincingly that it is high time Hollywood films include at least two women characters having a conversation about something other than a man.
 Two recent autobiographical works – Richard Linklater’s feature film, Everybody Wants Some!!, and William Finnegan’s memoir Barbarian Days: A Surfing Life, which won the Pulitzer Prize in April – spectacularly fail the “Bechdel test” yet brilliantly succeed in their tender, wise examinations of masculinity.